 Glue the red pom pom on the bottom of the shell for Rudolph’s nose.

 Step away and let the ornament fully dry.
-I like to let the ornament dry overnight just to ensure the glue is absolutely without a doubt dried.
+I like to let the ornament dry overnight just to ensure the glue is absolutely dried and the walnut is secured.